amzy31/CharlexOS/README.md

 # Charlex WebOS; Zero-Trust WEBPAGE as an Operating System!

-A fun web-based operating system simulation built with **Vanilla JavaScript** (no frameworks, no Java(fuch the JAVA)!).
+A fun web-based operating system simulation built with **Vanilla JavaScript** (no frameworks.
 I'm a ([Googler](https://g.dev/amzy31) who loves JavaScript for its simplicity and power in the browser.

 ![screenshot](./screenshots/1.png)